 I have experience working with teens and adults who may be dealing with anxiety, depression, grief, relationship issues, substance use, and communication issues.
 I look forward to walking alongside you and helping you grow as a good person on your journey through life.

 Relationships matter, and when they begin to break down – family relationships, work relationships, friendships, organizational relationships – a lot of pain, confusion, and anger can result.
 Things that are broken in relationships can also be restored and healed with time, effort, and a desire for change.
 Therapy can be a piece of that change.

-I am drawn to working with those who are struggling in their relationships for whatever reason: peer conflict, marital struggles, dating and friendship issues, bullying, and more.
+I am drawn to working with those struggling in their relationships for whatever reason: peer conflict, marital struggles, dating and friendship issues, bullying, and more.
 Working with women is a particular area of interest.
-My experiences as a middle school and high school teacher over the past decade have also led me to working with adolescents and young adults on school-related frustrations including ADHD, bullying issues, learning struggles, and conflict resolution.
-What is damaged in community can be better restored in community.
+My experiences as a middle school and high school teacher over the past decade have led me to work with adolescents and young adults on school-related frustrations, including ADHD, bullying issues, learning struggles, and conflict resolution.
+What is damaged in the community can be better restored in the community.
 Together, we can work through strategies that help support change and healing in the areas that are most important to you!